-Given the sensitivity of the CO biases to OH (Figs. 3, 4, and 5) and the relatively small changes in OH resulting from the increased CO emissions in the GMI-HiEmis simulation, we next examine how other biases in the RefGMI simulation may impact OH concentrations and consequently the CO distribution and methane lifetime.
+Given the sensitivity of the CO biases to OH (Figs. 3-5) and the relatively small changes in OH resulting from the increased CO emissions in the GMI-HiEmis simulation, we next examine how other biases in the RefGMI simulation may impact OH concentrations and consequently the CO distribution and methane lifetime.
 We conducted a series of sensitivity studies using the CO-OH parameterization option to isolate the impact of several known model biases on OH and CO distributions.
-We analyze the results for the entire year in order to compare our results to observation-based estimates of methane lifetime.

-The primary source of OH in the troposphere is ozone photolysis followed by reaction of O^1D with water vapor, and secondary production of OH occurs through reaction of HO_2 with NO or ozone (Spivakovsky et al., 2000).
-Consequently, simulated OH concentrations are sensitive to errors in NO_x and ozone concentrations, water vapor, and factors that influence photolysis such as overhead ozone column and clouds.
-Here, we examine the sensitivity of OH to model biases in some of these factors.
+The primary source of OH in the troposphere is ozone photolysis followed by reaction of O^1D with water vapor, and secondary production of OH occurs through reaction of HO2 with NO or O3 (Spivakovsky et al., 2000).
+Consequently, simulated OH con-